If you lack gardening space, you can easily grow kale in pots. Here’s everything you need to know about growing kale in containers.

-Fertilize Every Two Weeks
+Step 6: Fertilize The kale plants Every Two Weeks

 Kale will grow in depleted soil, but the tastiest plants come from fertile soil.
 Frequent watering tends to wash out lots of nutrients in the soil, so plan to fertilize your kale plants with a half-strength liquid fertilizer every two weeks.

-Manage Insect PEsts as Soon as Possible
+Step 7: Manage Insect PEsts as Soon as Possible

 When you grow kale in containers outdoors, it can pick up spider mites and aphids.
 Give the plants a strong blast of water from the garden hose to get them off (don’t worry, your plants can take it).